mrc-ide/packit/docs/auth.md

 OAuth2 and a partial demo Basic auth method (to demonstrate supporting multiple auth types).
 We will eventually replace the Basic auth support with Montagu auth.

-We use tokens rather than cookies for auth during web sessions.
-These same tokens are used for auth over the API.
+We use JWT tokens rather than cookies for authentication both from the browser and using the API.

 ###